uconn-maglab/git-better/02_Merging.md

 Remember how I said we can't all work on the same branch or else we'll run into a merge conflict?
 Yeah...here we are!

+This is something that will make a merge conflict.